eproxus/scripts/README.md

 erlang
 ------
-This script switches a symlinked bin folder based on which Erlang version you want to run.
+This python script switches a symlinked bin folder based on which Erlang version you want to run.

 Usage: